Traffic-MoE: A Sparse Foundation Model for Network Traffic Security Analysis: Traffic-MoE Architecture

 \section{Traffic-MoE Architecture}

 Network traffic exhibits heterogeneous behavioral patterns that necessitate domain-specific modeling rather than uniform dense computation.
-Meanwhile, real-world security monitoring systems require low-latency inference, making dense large-scale models impractical.
+Meanwhile, real-world security monitoring systems require low-latency processing to prevent packet drops, making dense large-scale models impractical.
 These challenges create a deployment gap: semantic modeling of network traffic is increasingly effective but not computationally feasible in operational environments.
 To address these constraints, \model is designed as a sparse foundation model for network traffic analysis that balances semantic expressiveness with computational efficiency.
 Instead of shrinking model capacity, \model activates only a subset of model parameters per input, enabling scalability without proportional inference overhead.
 This sparse activation strategy adapts the computational pathway to specific traffic semantics, enabling domain specialization across heterogeneous flows.
-Figure~\ref{fig: framework} presents the overall workflow.
-Specifically, \model consists of four components: 1) Traffic2Token converts raw flows into structured byte-level token sequences that preserve critical metadata and structural patterns; 2) A hierarchical transformer backbone models temporal dependencies across packets to obtain contextualized embeddings; 3) Sparse MoE layers replace dense feed-forward layers and activate only top-$k$ experts based on token semantics, combining shared experts with domain-specialized ones; 4) A pretrain-finetune pipeline enables large-scale self-supervised learning and downstream task adaptation, supporting scenarios such as service classification and malicious traffic detection.
-Together, these components form a unified architecture that preserves semantic modeling capability while ensuring high efficiency in throughput-sensitive environments.